ebpro/java101-tp1/src/site/markdown/index.md

 - Combined quality analysis

 ### Module Reports
-For detailed module-level reports (tests, coverage, quality metrics), open the page of the module you want (e.g. navigate to TP1, TP2 or TP3).
+For detailed module-level reports (tests, coverage, quality metrics), open the page of the module you want (e.g. navigate to TP1, TP2, TP3).
 This homepage shows only aggregated reports:

 - **[Aggregated Reports](./report-aggregate/index.html)** — consolidated metrics across all modules